barryclark/jekyll-now/_drafts/five_things_i_hate_about_rust.md

 Example: accessing tuple elements by type.
 Example: the impls crate

-Specialization: do something when a type is copy vs do something else when a type is clone.
-Maybe the compiler is already smart enough to optimize that away...
+Specialization: e.g. do something when a type is copy vs do something else when a type is clone.
+Maybe the compiler is already smart enough to optimize that away... also Specialization can fix a lot of the current weaknesses of type level metaprogramming

+# Macros (and types again)
+It's hard to see what type a macro returns.
+While the rust analyzer and it's intellij equivalent are getting better and better at usefully expanding macros, it is still hard to see what type a macro invocation returns (which might be different depending on macro arguments).
+The thing is it is even impossible to see from the documentation because there is no "signature" for macros.
+They just manipulate the ast.
+I like how Zig thinks about types.
+Types are things that can be manipulated at compiler time using regular old functions (which of course can only be executed at compile time).
+Those functions have signatures that we can look at, which might help for a first understanding.
+If not, the whole function in written in Zig, whereas a macro uses a syntax that is quite different from normal Rust.
+Also zig has very powerful built-in introspection.

 ## Half-baked Allocator Support in the Standard Library